 Since the Fukushima Daiichi accident, the Prefecture has performed a significant amount of remediation activities and has been safely managing the resulting radioactive waste.
 According to the plan formulated by the Japanese MOE (Ministry of the Environment), contaminated soil and waste generated from remediation in the Prefecture are to be collected and stored at, or near, the sites undergoing remediation at temporary storage sites (TSS).
-Afterwards, the waste will be placed in an ISF (Interim Storage Facility) near the site of the Fukushima Daiichi power plant.
-The ISF is to be developed and operated by the central government.
-After interim storage in the ISF for up to 30 years, final disposal will take place outside the Prefecture.
+Afterwards, the waste will be placed in an ISF (Interim Storage Facility) near the site of the Fukushima Daiichi Nuclear Power Plant under the responsibility of the Japanese government.
+After interim storage of the waste in the ISF for up to 30 years, the waste will be disposed of outside the Prefecture.

-Three main types of TSS have been established in municipalities in the Prefecture - aboveground storage, semi-underground storage, and underground storage (Figure 6).
+Three main types of TSS have been established in municipalities in the Prefecture - above ground storage, semi-underground storage, and underground storage (Figure 6).

 Radioactive waste from remediation activities requires timely, safe and sustainable management, in line with the applicable IAEA, National and Local Safety Standards.
 When activities under the Practical Arrangements commenced in 2013, the Prefecture was faced with a shortage of TSS in which to store waste from remediation activities and also needed to demonstrate the safety of the TSS.
 The TSS were established with the intention that waste would be stored in these facilities for only three years before being transferred to the ISF.
-However, it has become necessary to store waste in TSS for more than three years because of delays in the development of the ISF.
+However, it has become necessary to store waste in TSS for longer, pending transfer to the ISF.